how much does it cost to travel from jakarta airport into the city in a taxi? or are there cheaper shuttle busses?

 and is jakarta expensive? especially compared to other south east asian countries? what can it be compared to?

 Well, u need to aware about traffic jam in Jakarta which absolutely affected to your taxi cost.
 My suggestion to use blue bird taxi.
 To the city center in normal traffic can be around 200000 rupiah or more (around 30 USD or more.
 Again, its really depend on the area you want to go, and the traffic jam ;)).
 Yes there're shuttle bus called DAMRI to stop in certain area and sure it cheaper.
-All are depend to your convenience and your area destination. almost 7 years ago
+All are depend to your convenience and your area destination. over 7 years ago

 Only use Bluebird or Silverbird (premium version of Blubird) Taxi.
 They're all dependable and best Taxi in Jakarta.
 Bluebird's fare to city is about Rp.
 200.000,- + toll fee.
 For Silverbird times three the fare.

 You can use official air port buses called Damri.
 It's also trustable transportation.
 Use the buses to go to main parts of Jakarta then use Bluebird Taxi to go to your address.
 Damri Buses' fare is about Rp.
 10.000,- to Rp.
-15. 000,- almost 7 years ago
+15. 000,- about 7 years ago

 For anyone still looking,